Contact Us

 Prevention:

-• Acclimatize the altitude.
+• Acclimatize to the altitude.
 Increase the altitude only 500 feet per day.

 • Drink plenty of water and eat hygienic food